sahilrgiri/-Image-Colorization/README.md

 I also learned that some observations, although at first feeling like a bad mistake of yours, are worth paying attention to and further investigation; like the case of dropout in this project.
 Thanks to the helpful community of deep learning and AI, you can easily ask experts and get the answer you need and become more confidant in what you were just guessing.

-I want to thank the authors of this wonderful paper for their awesome work and also [the great GitHub repository of this paper](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) from which I borrowed some of the codes (with modification and simplification).
-I truly love the community of computer science and AI and all their hard work to improve the field and also make their contributions available to all.
-I'm happy to be a tiny part of this community.
+I want to thank the authors of this wonderful paper for their awesome work and also [the great GitHub reposi